 Admission Requirements for Honors Program

-- Submission of the MCC Honors Program Application for Admission; also available from Marie Sheneman, Honors Program Coordinator.
-Submit your completed application to Marie Sheneman.
+- Submission of the MCC Honors Program Application for Admission; also available from Dr. Danielle Kness, Honors Program Coordinator.
+Submit your completed application to Dr. Kness.

-- Students with <12 college credits can be admitted with a high school GPA of 3.5 or higher an ACT composite score of 26 or higher (or equivalent SAT composite).
+- Students with less than 12 college credits can be admitted with a high school GPA of 3.5 or higher an ACT composite score of 26 or higher (or equivalent SAT composite).

-- Students with ≥12 college credits can be admitted with a college (transfer or MCC) GPA of 3.3 or higher.
+- Students with 12 or more college credits can be admitted with a college (transfer or MCC) GPA of 3.3 or higher.

 Honors Requirements & Coursework